ABOUT

 "Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality."— Martin Luther King Jr., Letter from Birmingham Jail, 1963

-Any institution whose decisions touch law, public funds, fiduciary duty, or quasi-public authority is within TASFGA's scope:
+TASFGA's intended scope covers any institution whose decisions touch law, public funds, fiduciary duty, or quasi-public authority:

 PRINCIPLES